0xrafi/devops-toolkit/README.md

 - **Project Management**: Tools that help me manage tasks, code snippets, and boilerplates.
 - **Misc**: Other useful scripts that don't fit into the main categories but have made a difference in my workflow.

-Feel free to explore the `Automation` folder and follow the usage instructions provided in the `README.md` file.
+Feel free to explore and follow the usage instructions provided in each `README.md` file.
 ## Installation

 To make the `devops-toolkit` scripts easily accessible from your terminal, run the provided `install.sh` script.
 This script creates symbolic links for all executable scripts in the `/usr/local/bin` directory, allowing you to run the scripts by their name from any location.